luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2020/faq.md

 **Q: Where can I find campus maps?**

-A: An interactive campus map and printable maps can be found here.
+A: [An interactive campus map](https://www.ucsc.edu/map/) and [printable maps can be found here](https://maps.ucsc.edu/printable-maps/).
 You can also pick them up at the parking kiosk at the base of campus.

 **Q: What is the parking situation?**

 A: [Please see our Parking Information page](/alumniweekend/2020/parking).
 Parking is complimentary only in select lots on campus during the weekend on Saturday and Sunday.

-**Q: Why are some locations listed as TBD (to be determined)?**

-A: This is because the classroom size is dependent on the number of registrations we receive—we have done our best to estimate attendance, but some events are so popular they exceed expectations!
-In that case, we need to find a larger space.
-Stay tuned as these locations are announced.

 **Q: What if I need special accessibility accommodations?**